raphaelgregg/ignite-desafio-01/README.md

 ## Milha extra 🚀

-Foi desenvolvido as Feture alem do desafio proposto.
+Foi desenvolvido a Feture alem do desafio proposto.
-- Dark theme
 - uso do storage para armazenar as task